Phillies' bats go cold in crunch time in Game 5 loss - WHIZ News

 Schwarber homered on Verlander’s second pitch in Game 5, a day after four Astros pitchers combined on the no-hitter against Philadelphia.
 The Astros had held the Phillies hitless for 11 innings dating to Game 3, matching the longest streak in any postseason set by the New York Yankees in 1939.
 Philadelphia hitters were 0 for 36 in that span.

 The Phillies loaded the bases in the second with two outs.
 Hoskins struck out swinging on an 89 mph slider that sucked the air out of Citizens Bank Park.
-He is hitting just .142 in the World Series.
+Hoskins struck out four times and is hitting just .142 in the World Series.

 In the third, Philadelphia again had two runners on base and two outs, only Bryson Stott snuffed the threat with a fly out to right.